mdsoadsolaiman/Advanced-Analytics/Public Data Analytics/South Australia Rental Market Analytics for International Students/README.md

 This public-data analytics project examines South Australian rental patterns from 2020 to 2025.
 It combines a reproducible R workflow, a Quarto report and an interactive Shiny application to present changes in median weekly rent across geographic areas, dwelling types and bedroom categories.

 The project is designed primarily for international students comparing rental locations, housing options and affordability scenarios in South Australia.
+Click the here to see the project: https://sa-rental-market.netlify.app

 Project resources: